Powerlearnproject/se-assignment-day-2-git-and-github-Liya-dotcom/README.md

   5. Visibility: Decide whether the repository will be public or private.
   6. Initialize with a README: Optionally, initialize the repository with a README file.
   7. Add .gitignore: Optionally, add a .gitignore file to exclude certain files from version control.
-  8. Choose a License: Optionally Choose a license for your project.
+  8. Choose a License: Choose a license for your project.

   Important Decisions: